ta5578/jsonlib/README.md

 ```

 ## Building
-jsonlib uses CMake as its build system to build the library and run the unit tests.
+jsonpp uses CMake as its build system to build the library and run the unit tests.
 For now, the library will be built as a _static_ library; future versions of this library may allow it to be built as a dynamic library.

 For convenience, a `build` directory was included in the `.gitignore` file to allow you to build the library in three steps: